 - Tell Google about your site

-There are multiple ways to make your site available for mobile users.
+There are multiple ways to improve your site so that is available for mobile users.
 The most important one is responsive design, and this is the technology Google advocates.
 With a responsive design, your site lives on one URL, making it easier for Google to understand and index it.

 If you use WordPress, chances are your theme is already responsive and can adapt to all screens.
 Be sure to check how your site scales in Google Chrome’s Developer Tools.
 If it doesn’t scale correctly, you should talk to your web developer about fixing it – or choose a different theme.